-However once you became aware with this natural surroundings, you will become conscious that you are in the middle of the heaven on earth with two unbelievable patterns perfectly matching each other.
+Once you become aware of the natural surroundings, you will become conscious that you are in the middle of the heaven on earth with two unbelievable patterns perfectly matching each other.

-If you are a diving aficionado than these islands are created just for you.
-Whether you are an experienced diver or a beginner, Kornati submarine life will not disappoint you.
+If you are a diving devotee, then these islands are created just for you!
+Whether you are an experienced diver or a beginner, the Kornati submarine life will not disappoint you.

-There are two educational trails in the National Park: Trtusa and Vela Panitula.
-The both trails offer visitors an opportunity to discover the environmental story of Kornati from geography, meteorology, terrestrial and marine biology to island traditions.
+There are two educational trails in the Kornati National Park: Trtusa and Vela Panitula.
+Both trails offer visitors an opportunity to discover the environmental story of Kornati, from geography, meteorology, terrestrial and marine biology to island traditions.

 Keep in mind that the terrestrial part of the park is privately owned by the local inhabitants (mainly from Murter island).
 They are owners of the island’s land with the exception of the coastal area that is part of the maritime domain.